UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Conclusion

 \section{Conclusion}

-In this paper, we introduce \method, a frustratingly simple approach that re-trains off-the-shelf LiDAR scene flow models with diverse data from multiple datasets.
-Although prior work in LiDAR-based 3D object detection and segmentation don't seem to benefit from multi-dataset training, we posit that our proposed method works well ``low-level'' tasks such as motion estimation may be less sensitive to sensor configuration.
-Notably, our model establishes a new state-of-the-art Waymo and nuScenes, improving over prior work by 5.1\% and 35.2\% respectively.
-Although \method is primarily trained on urban city driving scenarios, we demonstrate that it generalizes surprisingly well to highway truck driving \textit{without any dataset-specific fine-tuning}.
-Our extensive analysis shows that such improvements are model-agnostic, suggesting that future scene flow methods should adopt a multi-dataset training strategy.
+In this paper, we introduce \method, a frustratingly simple approach for scalable LiDAR scene flow that re-trains off-the-shelf models with diverse data from multiple datasets.
+Although prior work in LiDAR-based 3D object detection and segmentation suggest that naively training on multiple LiDAR datasets yields worse results than single-dataset trained models, we posit that ``low-level'' tasks such as motion estimation may be less sensitive to sensor configuration.
+Notably, our model establishes a new state-of-the-art on Waymo and nuScenes, improving over prior work by 5.1\% and 35.2\% respectively.
+Although \method is primarily trained on urban city driving scenarios and standard spinning LiDARs, we demonstrate that it generalizes surprisingly well to highway truck driving and novel FMCW sensors \textit{without any dataset-specific fine-tuning}.
+Our extensive analysis shows that such improvements are model-agnostic, suggesting that future scene flow methods should adopt this multi-dataset training strategy.